Ecophysiology and Toxicity of the Toxic Alga Heterosigma akashiwo in Puget Sound: A Living Laboratory Ecosystem Approach

 We are determining how H. akashiwo kills fish and developing methods of measuring toxicity suitable for use in routine monitoring, characterizing the environmental conditions that influence the growth and toxicity in H. akashiwo, and lastly, designing a strategy for predicting and mitigating the impacts of H. akashiwo blooms in Puget Sound.

-During summer of 2012, we collaborated on a test of an Environmental Sample Processor (ESP) for remote, in water, detection of H. akashiwo as well as other HAB species.
+During the summer of 2012, we collaborated on a test of an Environmental Sample Processor (ESP) for remote, in water, detection of H. akashiwo as well as other HAB species.
 At Friday Harbor Laboratories workers deployed the instrument from the dock where they conducted field work for this project; they made daily measurements of cell counts for a month.
 H. akashiwo was always present at low levels, but they also observed a bloom at fish-killing levels and fish farmers were notified.

 Related Region of Study: Washington